sguryev/CurrencyConverter/README.md

 - FluentAssertion

 ## Enhancements
-- Add distribute caching for scalability
+- Add distributed caching for scalability
-- Improve output cache with some outside service like Redis
+- Improve output cache with some external service like Redis
 - Add rate limiting to endpoints
 - Use NBomber for load testing
 - Test Frankfurter API limits